OpenDataServices/os4d/docs/patterns/schema.md

 The Open Contracting Data Standard uses 'Contracting Process' as it's top-object, nesting information on each stage of contracting within this.
 This partially reflects the data found during research (though this was mostly structured around the idea of a 'notice', a 'contract' or an 'award') and substantially reflects user-demand for joined up data from across all stages of contracting.
 The choice of 'contracting process' plays a substantial normative role and seeks to change how existing data systems are understood.

-The 360 Giving Data Standard uses Grant as it's top-concept, rather than grantmaking process.
+The 360 Giving Data Standard uses Grant as it's top-concept, rather than grant making process.
 This reflects the design-principle of the standard to adopt a simple, static, representation of grants made.

 ---